New English Art Club | Events Programme 2026

 Thursday 11 June, 2pm to 5pm

-There will be plenty of opportunity to ask questions and to talk to Neil about his work.
+There will be plenty of opportunity to ask questions and talk to Neil about his work.

 About the Artist